Combinatorial proof for the rationality of the bivariate generating series of maps in positive genus: Notations, definitions and first constructions

 It follows from the construction that a bicolorable map endowed with its dual-geodesic orientation has no clockwise face.
 The following theorem stated in~\cite[Corollary 2.19]{Lep19}, and which is a consequence of the more general work of Propp \cite{Propp93}, gives another characterization of the dual-geodesic orientation, based on this observation: \begin{theorem} For any bicolorable map, its dual-geodesic orientation is its unique bicolorable orientation with no clockwise face. \end{theorem}

 \begin{remark} Consider a map $\m$, endowed with a bicolorable orientation.
-Fix $v\in V(\m)$ and consider a small loop $\ell$ drawn on the underlying surface.
+Fix $v\in V(\m)$ and consider a loop $\ell$ drawn on the underlying surface around $v$ small enough that no other vertex lies inside $\ell$.
 The definition of a bicolorable orientation implies that half the edges incident to $v$ are oriented towards it and half of them are oriented outwards it.
 This is precisely the definition on an Eulerian orientation.
 Therefore, any bicolorable orientation is in particular Eulerian.

 The dichotomy between Eulerian and bicolorable orientations is reminiscent of the dichotomy between Eulerian and bicolorable maps.
 In genus 0, any Eulerian orientation is bicolorable.
 However, this is not true anymore in higher genus, see for instance Figure~\ref{fig:orientations}\subref{subfig:noBicolor}.
 The existence of the nice characterization of bicolorable orientations stated in Theorem~\ref{thm:propp} justifies the fact that bicolorable orientations are nicer to work with in higher genus. \end{remark}